skip to main content

 One of my goals this year has been to learn more languages.
 One of the languages I want to get better at is français, that is, French.
 I had learnt some French in school, but I was not very good at it, and I had forgotten most of it by now anyway.
 I resumed actively learning French a few months ago.

-To improve my writing skills, I will post short essays in French here on my site in a section called À propos de moi, which means About me in French.
+To improve my writing skills, I will post short essays in French here on my site.
 I have written the first essay already where I briefly introduce myself in French.
 I will write about interesting events in my life, as well as document my French learning experience, all of it in French.
 If you are a French speaker, please have a read and let me know if you find mistakes or have suggestions to improve my writing.

 New photopoems